Evangelical Friends Church International: Evangelical Friends come together

 In 1947, the Association of Evangelical Friends was formed, with triennial meetings which lasted until 1970.
 In turn, this led to the formation of the Evangelical Friends Alliance (EFA) in 1965.
 In 1989 the EFA was superseded by the Evangelical Friends International (EFI), covering four geographic regions (Africa, Asia, Latin America, and North America).
 In 2007, Europe was added as a fifth region.
-In 2004 the name was changed to the Evangelical Friends Church, International (EFCI) and registered as a not-for-profit [501c3] organization in the state of Oregon.
+In 2004 the name was changed to the Evangelical Friends Church, International (EFCI).

 Distinctives

 The Evangelical Friends Church and other Friends

-Friends, especially in the United States, are divided today as a result of divisions that took place mostly in the 19th Century.
+Friends, especially in the United States, are divided today as a result of divisions that took place mostly in the 19th century.
 The Evangelical branch is the one that is most similar to other evangelical Christian denominations and differs some from other branches of Quakerism.
+Many of the distinctives found in the EFCI originate from the Richmond Declaration of 1887.

 Churches

 Evangelical Friends may refer to a local congregation as a church, while some other Friends call it a monthly meeting.